"If you don't know where you're going, you might wind up some place else." ― Yogi Berra

 In contrast, a concise Objective for resume section in this case will help you bridge the gap between where you are and where you want to go.

 Your earlier accomplishment won't hold any meaning in case you can't link it to your targeted industry.

-Hence, go for a Resume Objective section wherein you are outrightly honest with your intentions.
+Hence, go for a Resume Objective statement wherein you are outrightly honest with your intentions.
 In the long run, this approach will yield far greater dividends than any other.

 Other than these 3 exceptions, we highly recommend that you ditch the Resume Objective section for a Professional Summary section.

 If you want to make your resume using ready to use resume content templates, then go for Hiration's Online Resume Builder that provides 200+ ready to use content templates for professionals of every industry.

 The Summary Section is NOT your Cover Letter

 A cover letter is a different game altogether.
 It's a separate document that you send along with your resume.
 But of course you know that, don't you?